Canada, Mexico win auto rules trade dispute with U.S.

 "It shows that the dispute-resolution vehicle within the USMCA works," Volpe said.

-(Reporting by Steve Scherer in Ottawa; Additional reporting by Dave Graham in Mexico City; Editing by Paul Simao)
+(Reporting by Steve Scherer in Ottawa; Additional reporting by Dave Graham and Kylie Madry in Mexico City, and David Lawder in Washington; Editing by Paul Simao and Aurora Ellis)

 ((ismail.shakil@tr.com;))